neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 I would simply say that if you already love what you do then keep doing it.
 It's the people who are not so sure that I want to address.
 If you are not sure you're happy in academia or realistically you are not going to be able to make a long term career of it, then consider making a jump to industry.
 As I have said there is a great demand for software engineering and research skills.
 There is no shame in making the move and if you enjoy it then it will have been worthwhile.
 Otherwise you go back with improved skills in new areas.

 If you are happy in academia, consider making a different type of jump by diversifying your research.
 Try to be unsentimental about your previous research output and make a switch if there is an opportunity elsewhere.
 Even Donald Knuth has never found any subsequent application for his PhD research, and he seems to have recovered from that initial "setback".
 Perhaps do some work with industry, as I did with HP Labs, as there is a plethora of interesting problems that people want solutions for.

+I think what drove me is really the buzz of my software being used by millions of people, which is what I think I really set out to achieve with my computing skills, and that is easiest to achieve in industry.

 We are lucky enough to be in an industry where there is a skills shortage.
 To me that is an opportunity for us to try jobs out with an expectation that we can find another job should it not suit us.
 Certainly in my case I tried out being an academic for 4 years, had a good time doing it but it wasn't how I wanted to spend my whole life.